Possible resolution of a spacetime singularity with field transformations: Introduction

-{\it Introduction. } A spacetime singularity is in general defined as a boundary of spacetime where spacetime curvatures are divergent.
+A spacetime singularity often appears as a boundary of spacetime where the spacetime curvature is divergent.
 In the vicinity of a spacetime singularity, all the known fundamental laws of physics lose their predictabilities and become useless.
-It would be natural to expect that a resolution of the spacetime singularity would be completed by a more fundamental theory, such as a quantum theory of gravity.
+It would be natural to expect that a resolution of a spacetime singularity would be completed by a more fundamental theory, such as a quantum theory of gravity.
 Thus, a spacetime singularity can be a testing site for new ideas in the frontier of the theoretical physics.

 Our aim in this paper is not to propose a way to resolve a spacetime singularity with a new fundamental theory, but just to point out a possible different aspect for a class of spacetime singularities.
 The key idea is the use of metric transformations, namely conformal and disformal metric transformations~\cite{Bekenstein:1992pj}.
-Recently, transformations of a theory of gravity with a scalar field under disformal and/or conformal metric transformations have been extensively investigated~\cite{Deruelle:2010ht,Bettoni:2013diz,Chiba:2013mha,Zumalacarregui:2013pma,Deruelle:2014zza,Domenech:2015qoa,Domenech:2015hka,Arroja:2015wpa,Domenech:2015tca,Crisostomi:2016czh,Achour:2016rkg} and those with a vector field~\cite{ Heisenberg:2016eld,Heisenberg:2014rta,Kimura:2016rzw,Papadopoulos:2017xxx,Domenech:2018vqj}.
+Recently, metric transformations of a theory of gravity with a scalar field have been extensively investigated~\cite{Deruelle:2010ht,Bettoni:2013diz,Chiba:2013mha,Zumalacarregui:2013pma,Deruelle:2014zza,Domenech:2015qoa,Domenech:2015hka,Arroja:2015wpa,Domenech:2015tca,Crisostomi:2016czh,Achour:2016rkg} and those with a vector field~\cite{ Heisenberg:2016eld,Heisenberg:2014rta,Kimura:2016rzw,Papadopoulos:2017xxx,Domenech:2018vqj}.
 It is known that, as long as a metric transformation is regular and invertible, the nature of the theory, such as the number of degrees of freedom, will be preserved.

 Let us consider a solution of a set of spacetime and matter fields in a particular theory in which a singularity exists.
 By performing a metric transformation which is regular, we obtain an equivalent theory of gravity with matter fields.
 If the transformation is singular at the singularity, the resultant structure of the spacetime may be altered.
-Actually, we will show below that there is a case in which the spacetime singularity can be eliminated by conformal and disformal metric transformations while the transformations are not regular at the spacetime singularity.
+For example, it is possible to create a real curvature singularity with singular matter field from completely regular spacetime with regular matter by means of a singular metric transformation.
+Conversely, we may be able to eliminate some class of spacetime singularities with singular matter fields by a singular field transformation to obtain a perfectly regular spacetime with regular matter fields.